purnawanpp/plants/README.md

 Preparation and Molecular Docking
 1. Separate protein, ligand and water using spores with the command:`spores --mode splitpdb 3htb.pdb`
 2. Later you will get a file with the protein with the name *protein.mol2* and the ligand with the name *ligand_JZ4167_0.mol2*
-3. Open file protein.mol2 in the chimera, Tools > Structure Editing > Dock Prep > Ok > Ok > On Assign Charges for dock prep click AM1-BCC and standard residues > File > Save PDB > overwrite the rec.mol2 file
+3. Open file protein.mol2 in the chimera, Tools > Structure Editing > Dock Prep > Ok > Ok > On Assign Charges for dock prep click AM1-BCC and standard residues > File > Save PDB > overwrite file namely **rec.mol2** file
-4. Open ligand in chimera, Tools > Structure Editing > Dock Prep > Ok > Ok > On Assign Charges for dock prep click AM1-BCC and nonstandard residues > File > Save PDB > overwrite file lig.mol2
+4. Open ligand in chimera, Tools > Structure Editing > Dock Prep > Ok > Ok > On Assign Charges for dock prep click AM1-BCC and nonstandard residues > File > Save PDB > overwrite file **lig.mol2**
 5. Add protonation using: `spores --mode protstates lig.mol2 ligprotonated.mol2`
 4. Determine the binding site definition with the command: `plants --mode bind lig.mol2 rec.mol2`
 5. Copy info bindingsite_center and bidingsite_radius into [dock.txt](https://github.com/purnawanpp/plants/blob/main/dock.txt):